U.S. Embassy Lima, Peru - LMA

 What happens after visa approval

-Passport, Visa, and Sealed Immigrant Packet – We will place your immigrant visa on a page in your passport.
-Please review your visa to make sure there are no spelling errors.
-We will also give you a sealed envelope containing documents that you must give to U.S. immigration authorities when you arrive in the United States for the first time.
+Passport, Visa, and Sealed Immigrant Packet – The Embassy will place your immigrant visa in your passport.
+Please review your visa to make sure there are no errors.
+If you must carry additional visa-related records on your person at the time of travel, we will provide those in a sealed envelope, and you must present the sealed envelope to U.S. immigration officials when you arrive at your first U.S. port of entry.
 Do not open this envelope.
-You must carry it with you; do not put it in your checked luggage.
-If you receive X-rays during your medical examination, carry those with you and give them to the U.S. immigration authorities, if required.
+If you received X-ray or additional records during your medical examination, you must also carry and provide those to the U.S. immigration authorities, if required.

 USCIS Immigrant Fee – All individuals who are issued immigrant visas overseas must pay an Immigrant Fee to U.S. Citizenship and Immigration Services (USCIS) prior to traveling to the United States.
 This fee is for processing your residency status and printing your Permanent Resident Card.
 The only people exempt from paying this fee are: children entering the United States under the Hague Process, returning residents, and people traveling on a fiancé(e) (K) visa.

-When You Should Travel – You must enter the United States before the expiration date on your visa, which is the date your medical examination expires.
+When You Should Travel – You must enter the United States before the expiration date on your visa.
 Your visa cannot be extended, and all fees are nonrefundable.
 The principal applicant must enter before or at the same time as other family members with visas.
-Unless they are eligible for benefits under the Child Status Protection Act, children who are issued a visa before turning 21 years of age must enter the United States before their 21st birthday to avoid losing their immigrant status.
+Unless eligible for benefits under the Child Status Protection Act, children who are issued a visa before turning 21 years of age must enter the United States before their 21st birthday to avoid losing their immigrant status.

 Information for New Immigrants – Please visit the USCIS web page for helpful information on moving to the United States.
 You can read their publication “Welcome to the United States: A Guide for New Immigrants” online.